 These schools feature unparalleled faculty for music production with years of experience in the field.
 The schools also have state-of-the-art facilities, opportunities, and collaborations with established musicians.

 Ready to hit the studio and make the next hit?
-Then read on and find the best music production school!
+Then read on and discover 10 of the best music production schools in the US.

 Located in the U.S. capitol, American University is one of the best school’s in the country, especially for those looking to go into music production.